w3c/ServiceWorker/implementation_considerations.md

 #### Strategies

-  * _Keep the match list in memory_
+  * _*Keep the match list in memory*_.
-  * _Memory-bound the size of the match list_
+  * _*Memory-bound the size of the match list*_.
-  * _Only run matching test against top-level navigations_.
+  * _*Only run matching test against top-level navigations*_.
 Sub-resource requests are always sent to the SW that controls the page (if any) and so don't need to be matched.
 Only top-level navigations every need to be sent through the matching algorithm.

 ### Events Implicitly Filter